OdysseyPTA/OdysseyPTA.github.io/direct_giving.md

 - [Arts People (one-time or recurring payments)](https://app.arts-people.com/index.php?contribution=odyk8){:target="_blank" rel="noopener"}
 - [PayPal](https://www.paypal.com/donate/?hosted_button_id=LAGJCDXWJ2W7W){:target="_blank" rel="noopener"}

 You can also pay by check.
 Make your check payable to "Odyssey PTA" and put your student or students' name(s) in the memo line.
-Drop your check in the PTA box in the front office, or mail to:
+Drop your check in the PTA box in the school office, or mail to:

 > ODYSSEY PTA<br>
 > 1849 SW 58TH AVE<br>